VenusProtocol/venus-protocol-documentation/guides/market-interaction/liquidation.md

 3. Verify whether the borrower's VAI debt is greater than the minimum amount of liquidable VAI.

 {% hint style="warning" %}
-If above all conditions are true then protocol checks that the current vToken sent to be liquidate is VAI otherwise liquidation fails, It prevent potential losses due to excessive VAI debt.
+If the above conditions are true then protocol checks that the current vToken sent to be liquidated is VAI otherwise liquidation fails.
+It prevents potential losses due to excessive VAI debt.
 {% endhint %}